Residential Plumbing Inspector (P1)

 Residential Plumbing Inspector (P1) Practice Exam

-• Verifying the installation and testing of piping systems.
+- Assessing the installation and performance of piping systems.

-• Protection of the potable water supply and distribution system
+- Protecting the potable water supply and its distribution network.

-• Verifying that all materials, joints, connections and appliances are of the approved type.
+- Verifying that all materials, joints, connections, and appliances meet approved specifications.

 Course Outline